 Please note that if the current fees change, all individual allotment plot holders will be informed about any changes before they are implemented.

-If you live in Aberdeen you can apply to rent an allotment plot in the city.
-To put in a request for an allotment plot, please either:
+If you live in Aberdeen you can apply online to rent an allotment plot in the city.

 You could be on the waiting list for a while until an allotment becomes available.